How often should a septic tank be pumped out

 Lush, greener grass in the lawn, particularly over the site of the septic tank.

 When these issues start to become noticeable, it’s time to contact a plumbing professional to come inspect the tank and empty its contents, particularly if odors and standing water or sewage are appearing, as these can because for health concerns.
 While it may not be the first item on the weekly chore list, and while it may not have made it onto the list in some time, taking stock of the state of the home’s septic tank is a good idea.
-If you feel like your tank is at a place to be emptied, or if you think it’s past due for an inspection, reach out to the plumbing professionals at Duane Blanton Family Home Services.
-The plumbing experts at Duane Blanton have over 30 years of experience and will be able to deftly get your tank drained and working properly quickly and efficiently.
-Contact the technicians at Duane Blanton Family Home Services today, at (815) 781-2567, or schedule online with their online scheduling portal.
+If you feel like your tank is at a place to be emptied, or if you think it’s past due for an inspection, reach out to the plumbing professionals.
+The plumbing experts at Duane Blanton Plumbing, Sewer, Heating, and Cooling have over 30 years of experience and will be able to deftly get your tank drained and working properly quickly and efficiently.
+Call today or schedule with their online scheduling portal.